drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **Three Strikes and Refactor**
 > Copy and paste code once but on the third time, it's time to refactor.
 If you wait until you have three use cases, each might be slightly different, providing a
-    better view fo what the common functionality is.
+    better view of what the common functionality is.
 If you refactor too early, you may find that the third use case doesnt quite fit your refactored code.

 * **Development-Driven Tests**
 > When you're exploring an Api, there is no need to stick to TDD.
 You can create unitTests if you like, but this isn't mandatory.
 Once you've completed exploration of the Api and need to integrate the Api, get back to the testing goat.
 BAAAAAAAH!